ortus-boxlang/boxlang-docs/language/structures.md

 ```

 {% hint style="success" %}
-**Tip** Please note that `=` sign and `:` are interchangeable in Boxlang.
+**Tip** Please note that `=` sign and `:` are interchangeable in BoxLang.
 So you can use any to define your structures.
 {% endhint %}

-Since Boxlang is a case-insensitive language, the above structure will store all keys in uppercase.
+Since BoxLang is a case-insensitive language, the above structure will store all keys in uppercase.
 If you want the **exact casing** to be preserved in the structure, then surround the keys with quotes (`"`).

 {% hint style="info" %}
 The exact casing is extremely important if you will be converting these structures into JSON in the future.